 You may hear from parents that the child had a hard time sleeping that night.
 Lack of sleep can also lead to heightened sensory responses, so parents, make sure you let your child's teacher know if they did not get a good night's sleep after (or before) a particular event or activity at school.

 11 || Irritability and/or angry outbursts

-When the brain thinks it is in immediate danger, it shuts down higher level brain functions and enters into a fight, flight, or freeze response.
-You might notice a student become increasingly agitated, lash out in anger (physically or verbally), and it will be difficult to “talk them through it”.
+When the brain thinks it is in immediate danger, it shuts down higher-level brain functions and enters into a fight, flight, or freeze response.
+You might notice a student become increasingly agitated and lash out in anger (physically or verbally), and it will be difficult to “talk them through it”.
 Practicing self-regulated techniques while a student is calm and then getting them to a safe, quiet space can be helpful.

 12 || Shuts down and refuses to participate in an activity